sylhare/sylhare.github.io/_posts/2021/2021-09-21-How-to-avro.md

 #### Decimal fields

+For integers and long you have access to `int` and `long`.
+For number, you can also use `float` or `double`.
-For decimal fields use the type `bytes`.
+For more flexibility and precision for your custom decimal fields, you can use the type `bytes`.

 ```json
 {